Scionar/joonaviertola-com/content/posts/how-dns-works.md

 Domain Name System (DNS) is a system which takes care of translating domains into IP addresses.

-## Terms

-- Domain for example joonaviertola.com
-- IPv4 address like 104.198.14.52
-- IPv6 address like 2a00:13f0:0:1004::10
-- Name Server (NS) is a server which keeps information about domains.
-Every domain needs to have authoritative name server to be found.
-There is multiple type of name servers.
-- A records is the main IP address of requested domain

 ## How system works

 Most of the time in DNS goes with requesting next name server responsible of certain area.
 In this example we have three name servers: root name server, domain name server and authoritative name server.